cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 ## Security related history

 And while the codebase is considered well established and mature, its history contains more than a few vulnerabilities.
 Many of these vulnerabilities can be traced to its rapid development, huge codebase, and possibly superfluous plugins.
-One of the more recent, severe examples was a remote code injection vulnerability affecting the entire Jenkins community earlier this year.
-Bugs like these can really hurt a community if not handled well because both people and companies can start to not trust the software.
+One of the more recent severe examples was a remote code injection vulnerability affecting the entire Jenkins community earlier this year.
+Bugs like these can really hurt a community if not handled well because both people and companies falter in their trust for the software.

 * https://jenkins.io/security/advisories/
 * https://openhub.net/p/jenkins/security